MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/hello-for-business/hello-hybrid-key-new-install.md

 * [Active Directory Federation Services](#active-directory-federation-services)

 New installations are considerably more involved than existing implementations because you are building the entire infrastructure.
-Microsoft recommends you review the new installation baseline to validate your exsting envrionment has all the needed configurations to support your hybrid certificate trust Windows Hello for Business deployment.
+Microsoft recommends you review the new installation baseline to validate your existing environment has all the needed configurations to support your hybrid certificate trust Windows Hello for Business deployment.
 If your environment meets these needs, you can read the [Configure Directory Synchronization](hello-hybrid-key-trust-dirsync.md) section to prepare your Windows Hello for Business deployment by configuring directory synchronization.

 The new installation baseline begins with a basic Active Directory deployment and enterprise PKI.